Questions and Answers on ModWood

 How can I clean and maintain ModWood?

-• Regular cleaning is important in keeping the deck to look great.
+ModWood is relatively maintenance free, however, regular cleaning is important in keeping the deck to look great.

-• Do not use high pressure cleaners on ModWood.
+Do not use high pressure cleaners on ModWood.
+Sweeping and cleaning with

-• Sweeping and cleaning with normal household cleaners is usually adequate to keep your deck looking great.
+normal household cleaners are usually adequate to keep your deck

-• The use of Kenco degreaser works well for heavy spot stains - scrub in and wash off after a few minutes.
+The use of Kenco degreaser works well for heavy spot stains - scrub in and

-Refer to Care & Maintenance. on our web site for more detail.
+Refer to Care & Maintenance on our web site for more detail.

 Can I paint or stain my ModWood?

-Due to its high wood-fibre base, ModWood products when fully weathered, will accept some oil based and not water based decking products.
+Due to its high wood-fibre base, ModWood Natural Grain Collection when fully weathered, will accept some decking oils.

-• Sceneys Timber & Decking Oil and Feast Watson Traditional Timber Oil are suitable.
-Note - Feast Watson decking oil has a yellow tinge and is not suitable on our grey coloured boards.
+Must be oil based and not water based decking oil!
+Sceneys Timber and Decking Oil and Feast Watson Traditional Timber Oil are suitable.
+Please note Feast Watson decking oil has a yellow tinge and is not suitable on our grey coloured boards.
+The plastic component of ModWood (especially the brushed and embossed finishes) can make good adherence of most coatings difficult, until it is fully weathered.

-• Before painting ModWood, it should be given a coating of Taubmans Prep Right oil based wood primer.
+Before painting ModWood Natural Grain Collection, it should be given a coating of

-We strongly recommend a small trial is done first with any of the above suggestions.
-Choose a small in conspicuous area to satisfy yourself that the result is desirable in terms of appearance and adhesion prior to applying to the total area.
+Choose a small inconspicuous area to satisfy yourself that the result is desirable in terms of appearance and adhesion prior to applying to the total area.

 More information at Care and Maintanence